yawaramin/lambdak/README.md

 [`try`](https://docs.python.org/2/reference/compound_stmts.html#the-try-statement)
 statement.
-The last three arguments are meant to be named when `try_` is called; this is different from the other lambdak functions' usual call still but because of the different permutations of the arguments, it's more unambiguous to name the arguments and also it looks more naturally like Python's normal `try` statement.
+The last three arguments are meant to be named when `try_` is called; this is different from the other lambdak functions' usual call style but because of the different permutations of the arguments, it's more unambiguous to name the arguments and also it looks more naturally like Python's normal `try` statement.
 See the example below.

+Unlike Python's native `try` statement, the `try_` function only supports one `except` clause (the `except_` parameter, see below).

 #### Arguments